Azure-Samples/terraform-fundamentals-labs/docs/01-core-terraform-workflow/01-day-1-operations.md

 ---
-layout: page
+layout: default
-title: Terraform core workflow.
+title: Terraform on Azure Fundamentals Labs
-description: Day 1 Operations - write, init, plan and apply
+description: |
+  A set of labs to introduce Terraform on Azure
 ---

 ## Lab description